 a) Straight line stability

-A hull is said to have straight line stability if when a ship is moving in a straight line and changes directions due to some external disturbance but continues to travel in a straight line.
+A hull is said to have straight-line stability if when a ship is moving in a straight line and changes directions due to some external disturbance but continues to travel in a straight line.

 b) Directional stability

-A ship is said to have directional stability if when it is subjected to an external disturbance and is compelled to change its path but continues to move in a path which is parallel to the original one.
+A ship is said to have directional stability if when it is subjected to an external disturbance and is compelled to change its path but continues to move in a path that is parallel to the original one.

 c) Path stability

 A ship is said to have path stability if it continues to move along the same path after few oscillations when it is subjected to an external disturbance.
-Path stability and directional stability can only be obtained when there is straight line stability.
+Path stability and directional stability can only be obtained when there is straight-line stability.

-So, we can see how much of mathematics is required to build just one ship.
+So, we can see how much mathematics is required to build just one ship.
 These calculations have been carried out since the oldest of times.
 We can imagine how difficult it is to build only one ship.
-Thus, we can fathom the intellectual capabilities of the people who work for the ship industry.
+Thus, we can fathom the intellectual capabilities of the people who work for the shipping industry.
 This is more proof that a career in the Marine Industry is so demanding and yet one of the most sought-after and rewarding careers in the world today.